 The Middle School years can be inherently challenging as students experience greater independence and become more self-aware of those around them.
 Homeroom advisory teachers mentor students on a regular basis as they navigate this maturation and help students to discover and learn to believe in themselves and work with others.
 Teachers are committed to knowing each student and appreciating their unique skills, talents, and contributions to the Oakwood community.
-Click to learn more from the Division Coordinators about how the Middle School faculty helps our students to successfully transition this phase of their academic journey at Oakwood.

 The Lower Middle School includes grades 4 and 5 and is led by a team of four lead faculty members who teach their subject of specialty.
 They have created an intentional blend of structure and increased responsibility that guides students towards independence.
 Fitness classes as well as daily outdoor free time providing students time to move, run, play, and interact outside of the classroom.

 Although a new world of lockers, class transition schedules, and personal iPads might seem to students (and parents) like a big change from Lower School, our teachers are seasoned educators skilled in shepherding our students through this process.
 Collaborative initiatives allow students to work as teams and to learn and appreciate the talents of others.
 A curriculum rich with content, hands-on activities, and thought-provoking discussions stretches students’ minds and prepares them for Upper Middle School.